Installation | Topics | Beyond Lino

 You can kill this process using Ctrl-C. Having libreoffice running like this can cause another (desktop) libreoffice process to fail.

-But for regular usage and especially on a production server you will want to use a startup script:
+But for regular usage and especially on a production server you will want to use a startup script.
+The following is what getlino configure does automatically when you invoke it as root and when you specify the –appy option.

 • Install the Supervisor package: